(for veterinary information only)

 HOW THIS MEDICATION IS USED

-A bottle of injectable Roferon® contains 3 million units of interferon.
-When this bottle is diluted in saline appropriately to a dose of 30 units per cc, it is easy to see how the single 3 million unit vial can be used to make fairly large quantities of dilute oral solution.
-This translates into a reasonably priced product that can be prepared in any veterinary hospital.
-At the present time interferon alpha 2a made from Roferon is becoming scarce as Roche pharmaceuticals has discontinued its manufacture.
-Interferon alpha 2b, Intron A®, is more expensive but should work the same way.
-A feline recombinant product is available in Europe and its introduction to North America is highly anticipated.
+The most common protocols for interferon alpha utilize a highly diluted form of the product.
+A bottle of injectable interferon alpha contains several million units of interferon.
+When this bottle is diluted in saline appropriately to a dose of 30 units per cc, it is easy to see how the original vial can be used to make fairly large quantities of dilute oral solution.
+This translates into a reasonably priced product.
+At the present time supplies of interferon alpha 2a are largely limited to compounding pharmacies.

 The oral preparation of dilute interferon is given once a day.
 The interferon enters the tonsils and lymph nodes of the throat as it is swallowed and exerts its immunostimulating effect there.